 - Native Hawaiian or other Pacific Islander: 0%

 Fifteen percent of the school's total enrollment in the 2014–2015 academic year were Pell Grant recipients.

 The following statistics are taken from College Navigator:

-- The first to second year retention rate for first-time students pursuing a Bachelor's degree who started in fall 2013 and returned in fall 2014 is 89%
+- The first-to-second-year retention rate for first-time students pursuing a bachelor's degree who started in fall 2014 and returned in fall 2015 is 91%.

-Contact the Bursar, at 617-912-9164 for more information on the Boston Conservatory at Berklee's financial policies, including:
+Contact the Bursar at 617-912-9164 for more information on Boston Conservatory at Berklee's financial policies, including:

-Contact Nicole Brennan, the Director of Financial Aid, at 617-912-9120 for more information on the Boston Conservatory at Berklee's financial aid policies and process, including:
+Contact Nicole Brennan, director of financial aid, at 617-912-9120 for more information on Boston Conservatory at Berklee's financial aid policies and process, including: